buildpacks/docs/content/docs/extension-guide/create-extension/setup-local-environment.md

 pack version
 ```

-The version should be at least `0.28.0`
+The version should be at least `0.30.0`

-**Note**: to follow this demo all the way through to the end (including run image extension),
-the pack version should be at least `0.30.0-rc1`.
-Consult the [releases page](https://github.com/buildpacks/pack/releases) for more information.

 ### Update pack configuration